nikolavojicic/spec-atlas/README.md

 ### TODO

 - Alt+Click to (un)fold all
+- ctrl+click on link -> open in new tab
 - two windows on the right with L-R / U-D position
 - back~forward
+- flash

-- drill into predicate + support lambdas in s/def
+- drill into predicate
 - rename brainteaser-assistant -> brainteaser.assistant
-- search
-  - apropos
-  - inference
-  - next step
+- explain undo
-- improve explain (bug with dates + or, undo)
+- explain bug with dates + or
-- flash
-- generative testing

 - navigation gen
   :selected-spec -> sgen {spec {:name ... :value ...}}